rtrlib/handbook/docs/_sources/usage.rst.txt

 Debian Linux
 ------------

-If you are running Debian (Jessie), you can install the library via the APT package manager, as follows:
+If you are running Debian (Jessie), you can install the RTRlib via the APT package manager, as follows:

 .. code-block:: bash